SymptomsBy Mayo Clinic Staff

 - Recurring episodes of vertigo.
-Vertigo is similar to the sensation you experience if you spin around quickly several times and suddenly stop.
-You feel as if the room is still spinning, and you lose your balance.
-Episodes of vertigo occur without warning and usually last 20 minutes to two hours or more, up to 24 hours.
+You have a spinning sensation that starts and stops spontaneously.
+Episodes of vertigo occur without warning and usually last 20 minutes to several hours, but not more than 24 hours.
 Severe vertigo can cause nausea and vomiting.

 - Hearing loss.
-Hearing loss in Meniere's disease may fluctuate, particularly early in the course of the disease.
-Eventually, most people experience some degree of permanent hearing loss.
+Hearing loss in Meniere's disease may come and go, particularly early on.
+Eventually, most people have some permanent hearing loss.

 - Ringing in the ear (tinnitus).
 Tinnitus is the perception of a ringing, buzzing, roaring, whistling or hissing sound in your ear.

 - Feeling of fullness in the ear.
 People with Meniere's disease often feel pressure in the affected ears (aural fullness) or on the side of their heads.

 When to see a doctor

 See your doctor if you have signs or symptoms of Meniere's disease.
 Because any one of them can result from other illnesses, it's important to get an accurate diagnosis as soon as possible.